timbeaudet/knowledge_base/software/visual_studio_code.md

 - Middle-Mouse Button will close the tab without pressing the [x].
 - CTRL+ALT+UP and CTRL+ALT+DOWN arrows will allow multi cursor creation.

+## Solutions to some issues.

+- Issue: Too many files for filewatcher.
+	- Solution: Add "file.watcherExclude": { "directory/\*\*": true, ... } to settings.json.
+	- Solution: Close some VSCode instances, the watchers appear to be system limited, not app limited.